Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 36 trips daily across all routes, equating to about four weekly trips per individual stop.
+On average, there are 38 trips per day across all routes, resulting in approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport